iTwin/itwinjs-core/docs/bis/intro/modeling-with-bis.md

 The ElementId is a 64-bit integer that must be unique within the BIS Repository.
 Different implementations of BIS Repository manage this identifier differently.

-The Code is a human-readable identifier that en[code]{.underline}s some business meaning.
+The Code is a human-readable identifier that en**code**s some business meaning.
 Elements have three properties supporting the Code:

 - A CodeScope NavigationProperty pointing to an Element that defines the scope within which the Code must be unique